evdel720/SpoonHelper/README.md

 ### Recipe form edit authority and Route
   In the frontend, the edit recipe page's Route is /edit_recipe.
 The Route doesn't rely on any information about the recipe so other users besides the author can't go to the edit page even if they know recipe's id.

+### Share
+  In recipe detail, user can share the recipe link with on social networks.

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
 The next steps for SpoonHelper are outlined below.